Pythonaire/HAP-Python-RFM69/README.md

 pip3 install HAP-python[QRCode]
 ```

-I like to define my own accessories, i use my own service and characteristic definitions.
+I like to define my own accessories, so i use my own service and characteristic definitions.
-@April 2022: some service and characteristic definitions, UI - categories and permissions seems to be de outdated in the HAP-Python repository.
-If you like to use the newer definitions, copy "const.py" to "/usr/local/lib/python3.x/dist-packages/pyhap" and use "loader" to get the newer definitions.
+Some service and characteristic definitions, UI - categories and permissions seems to be de outdated in the HAP-Python repository.
+If you like to use the newer definitions, copy "const.py" to "/usr/local/lib/python3.x/dist-packages/pyhap" and use "loader" to get the newer definitions.(state October 2022)

 ```python
 loader = Loader(path_char='CharacteristicDefinition.json',path_service='ServiceDefinition.json')